rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 to a prior stable version is not a fix.

-Users are encouraged to upgrade to 1.52.1 or disable incremental in their local environment if on a prior versions: please see the [what you should do][part3] section for details on how to do so.
+Users are encouraged to upgrade to 1.52.1 or disable incremental in their local environment if on a prior version: please see the [what you should do][part3] section for details on how to do so.

 Incremental compilation is off by default for release builds, so few